-The first step is (AS ALWAYS!) to be aware that you have this fear.
+The first step is to be aware that you have this fear.
 As soon as you realize it is there, you can ask yourself the question: is that fear justified?

-This is easier said than done, and next time we will explore how you can dig into what you really think about yourself, and potentially change those thoughts.
+This is easier said than done, and a coach or therapist can explore with you how you can dig into what you really think about yourself, and potentially change those thoughts.

 Self-talk has a huge influence on self-love and self-esteem.
 It is our internal voice that determines how we perceive daily situations, what we are thinking about when we do certain things, and how we interpret that.
 It includes conscious thoughts and unconscious assumptions and beliefs.

 Most of the time our self-talk is reasonable like, “I should start preparing for my presentation” or “I’m looking forward to the weekend”.
 However, some of it can be negative.
 Because self-talk has such an influence on the way we love ourselves and what we think, it is important that we learn to be aware of it, challenge it and change it.